CX is offering the following internship positions in Quetzaltenango, Guatemala.

 - Ability to work independently and be self-motivated.

-- A strong interest in working with people from a different cultures and economic classes.
+- A strong interest in working with people from different cultures and economic classes.

 Note: deadline is 6 weeks in advance of your desired starting date!

-Please read though the information about our Internship Program before contacting Luciana de Leon at firstname.lastname@example.org with further questions.
+Please read through the information about our Internship Program before contacting Luciana de Leon at firstname.lastname@example.org with further questions.

 Internship project areas:

 Web-Developer Internship.
 Casa Xelaju is looking for a student with skills to redesign our website www.casaxelaju.com.
 This is a six-week internship with a flexible schedule of around five hours a day.